 Alaskan Dream Cruises Chichagof Dream

-How to pack for an Alaska cruise
+How I packed for an Alaska cruise

 I bought a new 300mm Nikkor lens, funny-looking wool blend socks and my first-ever hiking shoes, with Alaska Blue trim.
-Even though I live in Florida, my winter river cruises in Europe resulted in buying a few puffy down coats over there.
+Even though I live in Florida, my winter river cruises in Europe always resulted in buying a new puffy down coat over there.
 It’s the little obscure things to pack for an Alaska cruise that only someone who’s been on an Alaska cruise would know to bring.
 I’m putting a checklist together now.